lgustavosoftwareengineer/giftcard-website/CONTRIBUTING.md

 If you encounter a problem with this project, please open an issue.
 Be sure to include:

 - Package version
-- Node and Express versions
+- Node and/or Express versions
 - Brief but thorough description of the issue